syncfusion-content/uwp-docs/uwp/CellGrid/Cell-Styles.md

 ---
 layout: post
 title: Cell Styles in UWP CellGrid control | Syncfusion®
-description: Learn here all about Cell Styles support in Syncfusion® UWP CellGrid (SfCellGrid) control and more.
+description: Learn here all about Cell Styles support in Syncfusion® UWP CellGrid (SfCellGrid) control, its elements and more details.
 platform: uwp
 control: SfCellGrid
 documentation: ug